LexaMO/CSU-Senior-Project/TestPlan.md

   -  Post-testing Usability Survey: 5 min
   -  Total: 25- 30 min

-Assumptions/Dependencies:
+Assumptions/Dependencies: **
 -------------------------
 - assumptions: development of project will go as planned ending with a finalized project with every feature that was hoped to be incorporated.
-- dependencies: software functionality and cooperation, amount of prior research, and progress of project.
+- dependencies: software functionality and cooperation.

 Approval:
 -----------